beatricefranzolini/DynamicGGM/README.md

 - sim.GG: sample a graph from the prior given the previous graph
 - sim.N.GG: sample N graphs from the prior given N previous graphs
 - temperatures_tuning: compute temperatures adaptively

+## comparisonGFGL.m
+--> MatLab script to perform comparisons with group-fused graphical lasso (GFGL) of Gibberd and Nelson (2017)

+Ref:
+Gibberd, A. J. and J. D. Nelson (2017).
+Regularized estimation of piecewise constant Gaussian graphical models:
+The group-fused graphical lasso.
+Journal of Computational and Graphical Statistics 26, 623–634.